Fish oil pills may ease autism symptoms in young kids

 Summary

-This study tested whether omega-3 and omega-6 supplements could improve autism symptoms in 98 children aged 2-6.
-Researchers measured changes in certain blood markers and behavior over 90 days.
-The goal was to see if these supplements could ease symptoms, not cure the condition.
+This study tested whether omega-3 and omega-6 supplements could improve behavior and reduce inflammation in 98 children aged 2-6 with autism.
+Researchers measured changes in autism symptoms and certain blood markers over 90 days.
+The goal was to see if these natural supplements could ease symptoms, not cure the condition.

 Get updates